 Coverage Interval

 Coverage Interval is the time the STA is within the range of an AP within an ESS.
 This time is the maximum available time for establishing a link and exchanging data.
+Does not include hand-off time within an ESS.

+[EDITOR’s note: Discuss Target Completion Rate at f2f]

 High: less than 1 second